brevzin/cpp_proposals/4259_div_floor/div-floor.md

 template<class T> constexpr div_result<T> div_rem(T x, T y, rounding mode);
 ```
 :::

-The big question is actually what those first two directed rounding modes should be.
-I've been arguing that the _operations_ should be named `floor` and `ceil`, since that's what people will search for.
-Floor and ceiling are the names of those operations.
-But they aren't necessarily rounding _modes_ — rounding mode is more like up or down.
-This is the same naming distinct that Julia makes: `fld` and `cld` for the operations but `RoundDown` and `RoundUp` for the rounding mode.
-It's this question of mode that explains why there's no `rounding::euclid` — that's not a rounding mode, that's a different algorithm.
-I think the three pairs that make sense are:

-* `ceil` and `floor` (after the operations)
-* `up` and `down` [^java] (e.g. Swift, Julia, `fesetround`)
-* `towards_positive` and `towards_negative` (e.g. IEEE)

-[^java]: Java, in its [`RoundingMode`](https://docs.oracle.com/javase/8/docs/api/java/math/RoundingMode.html) enumeration, notably uses `CEILING` and `FLOOR` as the names of those operations but then _also_ provides `UP` and `DOWN`.
-These are not actually synonyms.
-To Java, `UP` means "away from zero" and `DOWN` means "towards zero."
-It's the only language I could find that apparently views the number line as more of a number parabola.

 Note that `std::div` already exists — and returns not just the quotient but both the quotient and remainder together (as proposed in the better named `div_rem` family).
 I think this is okay because `std::div` in its current form isn't very useful, due to two flaws: